Mspawan/BookStore_FullStack_fork/README.md

 **NOTE:** All integration tests use **Testcontainers** and are marked with `@Disabled` JUnit annotation to avoid running them during Maven build with Docker compose.
-This is done because Testcontainers require valid running Docker environment to bootstrap postgre container, which is very problematic to achieve from inside another docker container while composing project's Docker image during docker compose script.
+This is done because Testcontainers require valid running Docker environment to bootstrap postgre container, which is very problematic to achieve from inside another docker container while composing project's Docker image during docker compose script execution.